kf-cuanschutz/CU-Anschutz-HPC-documentation/miniforge_migration.md

-Guide to use mamba on Alpine:
+Guide to use Miniforge on Alpine:
 =========================================================

 [Miniforge](https://github.com/conda-forge/miniforge) is a minimal version of anaconda that is supposed to natively fetch its packages from the conda-forge channel.